helwy/tayar/README.md

 - Supports right-to-left (RTL) layouts for specified languages.
 - Language switcher in the top navigation bar, persisted in a cookie and user database.
 - Dark mode support and toggle in top bar, persisted in a cookie and user database.
+- Admin boolean for users, and dashboard / control panel only accessible to them.
 - Admin layout with a fixed top navigation bar and a fixed sidebar.
 Unified navigation items variable.

 ## Installation - التثبيت